odoo/documentation/content/applications/inventory_and_mrp/inventory/management/products/usage.rst

 ================

-A *unit of measure (UoM)* refers to any of the different standards used to measure and handle a quanitifiable amount of products, such a units, weight, time, or size.
+A *unit of measure (UoM)* refers to any of the different standards used to measure and handle a quantifiable amount of products, such a units, weight, time, or size.
 Different :abbr:`UoMs (Units of Measure)` for weight, for example, can be kilos, pounds, ounces, grams, and so on.

 In Odoo, stock management and purchasing from suppliers are streamlined by specifying different